Colorado

 B. Clean Slate automatic sealing

-In 2022, SB99 expanded automatic sealing (previously applicable only to certain drug offenses) to all offenses currently eligible for petition-based sealing, including records involved in diversion agreements and records associated with status as victim of human trafficking, with the exception of violent crimes.
+In 2022, SB99 expanded automatic sealing (previously applicable only to certain drug offenses) to all offenses currently eligible for petition-based sealing, including records involved in diversion agreements and records associated with the defendant’s status as a victim of human trafficking, with the exception of violent crimes subject to the victims rights act.
 See § 13-3-117.
 Waiting periods are 4 years for civil infractions, 7 years for petty misdemeanors, and 10 years for eligible felonies — substantially longer than for petition-based sealing.
 Allows for the immediate automatic sealing of eligible non-conviction records.
-Payment of outstanding fees or fines is not a condition for automatic sealing.
-Allows district attorney 45 days to object to the sealing of a non-drug related eligible felony conviction based on “reasonable belief” that “public interest and public safety” requires continued public access to record, and defendant will be subsequently informed of their right to a hearing on this objection.
+Payment of outstanding fees or fines is no longer a condition for automatic sealing.
+Allows the district attorney 45 days to object to the sealing of a non-drug related eligible felony conviction based on “reasonable belief” that “public interest and public safety” requires continued public access to record, and provides that the defendant will be subsequently informed of their right to a hearing on this objection.
 Requires consumer reporting agencies to exclude sealed or expunged records from their reports.

 C. Specific convictions eligible for sealing